 There are too much options available on the market. you can check it by yourself.

-Let me know what you think is perfect device for annotating pdfs in the comments below.
+Let us know what you think is perfect device for annotating pdfs in the comments below.

 Please share this article if you think it’s helpful.